robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > [k3533] "Their discussions suggest both the vitality of small boys with
 > new chemistry sets and the electricity of back yard gossip," Michael
-> Rogers of Rolling Stone wrote in a piece aptly titled "The Pandora's Box
+> Rogers of __Rolling Stone__ wrote in a piece aptly titled "The Pandora's Box
 > Conference."
 >
-> FIXME
-> > [k3535] One of the primary organizers was a soft-spoken but gently
+> One of the primary organizers was a soft-spoken but gently
 > commanding MIT biology professor named David Baltimore, who that year
 > would win the Nobel Prize for his work showing that viruses containing
 > RNA, such as coronaviruses, can insert their genetic material into the